 The Hidden Barriers to Motivation

-Motivation is the driving force that keeps us moving forward toward achieving our goals.
+Motivation is the driving force that keeps moving forward toward achieving goals.
 Sometimes it seems to be going down without any visible reason, so understanding why motivation fluctuates is important before learning how to overcome these barriers to motivation.
 Below are a few common motivational barriers that can affect motivation.

-Mental Fatigue: The Silent Energy Drain
+Mental Fatigue: The Silent Energy Loss

 Lack of Clear Goals: Losing a Sense of Direction